 This technique involves creating visual diagrams that represent the structure of data and the relationships between different data elements within a system or across multiple systems.
 Data models enable teams to understand how data flows and is organized, facilitating more effective data management and analysis.

 Example: A logistics company creates a data model to visualize the relationship between warehouses, inventory items, and shipping routes.
-This helps them optimize their inventory management by providing a better understanding of how products flow through the system.
+This helps the company optimize its inventory management by providing a better understanding of how products flow through the system.

 Data catalogs.